openstack/keystone/doc/source/architecture.rst

 Service Backends
 ----------------

-Each of the services can be configured to use a backend to allow Keystone to fit a variety of environments and needs.
+Each of the services can be configured to use a backend to allow keystone to fit a variety of environments and needs.
 The backend for each service is defined in the keystone.conf file with the key ``driver`` under a group associated with each service.

 A general class exists under each backend to provide an abstract base class for any implementations, identifying the expected service implementations.
 The abstract base classes are stored in the service's backends directory as ``base.py``.
 The corresponding drivers for the services are:

 * :mod:`keystone.assignment.backends.base.AssignmentDriver`
 * :mod:`keystone.assignment.backends.base.RoleDriver`